-26E.-(1) Whoever does any act knowing that there is a real risk that a particular circumstance exists or will exist, and that it is unreasonable to take that real risk, is said to do that act rashly in respect of that particular circumstance.
+26E.-(1) Whoever does any act knowing that there is a real risk that a particular circumstance exists or will exist is said to do that act rashly in respect of that particular circumstance, if it would have been unreasonable to have taken that risk.

-- (2) Whoever does any act knowing that there is a real risk that an effect will be caused and that it is unreasonable to take that real risk is said to do that thing rashly in respect of that effect. - (3) Where doing an act rashly is a fault element of an offence, that fault element is also established where that act is done intentionally or knowingly.
+- (2) Whoever does any act knowing that there is a real risk that an effect will be caused is said to do that act rashly in respect of that effect, if it would have been unreasonable to have taken that risk. - (3) Where doing an act rashly is a fault element of an offence, that fault element is also established where that act is done intentionally or knowingly.